 From our terrace, we see the sun and moon rise from behind the mountains.
 At KAMEN, in our day-to-day, we live with what the season brings us.
 Not only is for instance the water-level a marker of the seasonal changes, also in terms of what grows in our garden and the cultural responses to the seasons; we allow the time of the year to set the scene.

 In the region is filled with impressive ancient sites, architectural remnants from different historical ages, points of interest from recent history, dam projects, mountains, a few small stone towns, cultural ceremonies, natural parks, caves, sinkholes, and underground rivers to explore.
 As well it is easy to visit restaurants, café’s, shops and city life in for instance the nearby city of Trebinje.
 We are near both the Montenegrin and Croatian border.

 At KAMEN, we foster a communal ecology that is intimately connected to life in the region.
 The residency is focused on creating self-sustaining and regenerative circumstances for the community and landscape in which we are situated.

 Our orchard and vegetable garden bear an abundance of produce, from which we eat daily and enjoy making preserves, compotes, liquors etc. Aside from what we grow, much of our food is purchased from local vendors.

 Google Maps coordinates 42.815860, 18.417979

-KAMEN assists residents in making meaningful connections and engaging in collaborations with local constituencies, as appropriate to each artist’s particular interests.
-KAMEN has been forming partnerships with a range of local cultural institutions, art associations and projects.
+KAMEN assists residents in making meaningful connections and engaging in intercultural collaborations with our diverse network of partners, collaborators and contacts, as appropriate to each resident’s particular interests.

 Residents are encouraged to engage or collaborate with these local communities, organizations, ecosystems and what they offer, in whichever way is pertinent to their project.